RahulPatkiWork/SmartAgro/README.md

 The python based ML modules perform the following tasks:
-#Future Crop price prediction is performed on dataset provided by government(data.gov.in) by applying SVR to perform time series crop price predictions
+#Future Crop price prediction is performed on dataset provided by government(data.gov.in) by applying SVR to perform time series crop price predictions.For better accuracy Elastic Net has been applied on updated dataset

 #Apriori algorithm is used to perform Market Basket Analysis and provides cross selling recommendations to sellers  based on customer buying pattern of the crops on our ecommerce website to further increase profitability.

 #The website provides a broker-free ecommerce platform to the farmers, to get the best price for their agricultural produce.
 It allows citizens, farmers to sell or to buy agricultural entities needed on a day-to-day basis directly from farmers or vendors.

-#Data such  as temperature, rainfall, soil attributes obtained from multiple repositories like IMD,agmarknet,data.gov.in,apnikheti etc.among other  government repositories are used to determine most suitable crops in a particular area for a particular season by applying MLR (Multiple Linear Regression),these crops are recommended to the seller.
+#Data such  as temperature, rainfall, soil attributes obtained from multiple repositories like IMD,agmarknet,data.gov.in,apnikheti etc.among other  government repositories are used to determine most suitable crops in a particular area for a particular season by applying Multiple Linear Regression, these crops are recommended to the seller.

 The java part is used to make the android app which performs following tasks:
 #The android app integrates the ML models and ecommerce site and additional provides information.